 You will flip the cards from the different columns to make different combinations.

-Most of the words that your child blends will be nonsense words.
-Reading nonsense words is really important because if a child can read unfamiliar words, it shows that they are not memorizing words but are actually using beginning blending skills.
+Most of the words that your student blends will be nonsense words.
+Reading nonsense words is really important because if your student can read unfamiliar words, it shows that they are not memorizing words but are actually using beginning blending skills.

 Would you like to see how this blending activity looks like in action?
-You can watch this short video:
+Check out this short video:

 Thank you for reading my post today.
 You might also enjoy reading my previous posts: